 What happened to the red roofs at Thuya?

 Sometimes all it takes to spark a newsletter story is a curious question from a thoughtful visitor.
-That was the case last summer when photographer Sue Anne Hodges reached out after noticing something different at Thuya Garden, boat landing, and the Asticou Terraces.
+That was the case last summer when photographer Sue Anne Hodges reached out after noticing something different at Thuya Garden, the boat landing, and the Asticou Terraces.

 “I’ve been curious about some of the changes to the red paint at Thuya,” she wrote.
-“Since 2018, the new roof at Asticou Landing has not stained to the traditional red color it had always been, and I keep hoping the red is not being phased out.
+“Since 2018, the new roof at Thuya Landing has not been stained to the traditional red color it had always been, and I keep hoping the red is not being phased out.
 I bet others are wondering too, and I thought it might make a good topic for the newsletter.”

 Sue Anne kindly shared a range of photos she had taken over the years, some showing roofs in the iconic deep red that visitors know well; others showing shingles so weathered the red was barely visible.